Halastra/fstreemap/README.md

-# Entropy Tree Map
+# Analysis Tree Map

-This Python package generates interactive treemap graphs, containing entropy information.
+This Python package generates interactive treemap graphs, detailing filesystem analyses.

 Low-entropy areas can then be targeted by your favorite compression tool.

-### Dependencies
+### Requirements

 - Python 3
 - Python packages (`pip install`):